kaiweih/SoloProject/docs/testREADME.md

-TEST README

 # Overview

-// Webpack Dev server 8080 is for front end.
-3000 is backend for development.
-// in production code, the client will make a get request to server.js. only one port for production code FE+BE

-// 2 servers: 1 frontend, 1 backend for development
-// option 1: run with 2 commands
-// webpack-dev-server: front-end
-// nodemon server/server.js: backend

-// If you want to run 2 servers at the same time with just one command:
-// solution 1: webpack-dev-server && nodemon server/server.js
-// problem: not work b/c FE make a req to backend before we even have our back end set up and running

-// solution 2: currently \"front-end\" \"server\"
-// solution 2: "dev": 'currently \"webpack-dev-server\" \"nodemon server/server.js\"' --> npm run dev

 The Build Tool unit presents the challenge to create the tools and environment needed to work on a modern frontend project, especially a React project.
 Tooling is highly customizable and determined by the team, the project, and the technologies used.
 Gaining familiarity with how they work and how to use them empowers you to control all aspects of your projects and to be ready to adopt the tools of any team you join.